tigersizer/cluster-test/stack1/README.md

 This directory contains the configuration files.

+Listed in the order they are used.

+#### ifcfg-enp0s3

+This is the one it is dangerous to just deploy, if you're not me.
+This is a full copy of my version.
+All of it is not necessary, but it's easier to just copy the entire thing than write a script that merges bits together.

 #### ZooKeeper

 The main headache with ZooKeeper is that it talks to itself.
 It's easy to configure the *other* nodes, but configuring onesself is different.
 Each configuration file has one "0.0.0.0" IP address.
 This is for serverX, where X is the ZK_ID used on startup - but not connected; if you change ZK_ID, you must also edit the configuration.

 The secondary headache is that port 3888 cannot be overridden with configuration.
 You can, of course, map it on the `docker run` command, but that doesn't work for the "talking to onesself" connection.

+As far as I can tell, that makes it impossible to run two different ZooKeeper nodes on the same machine.

 I had a stand-alone ZooKeeper, [dockerhub zookeeper](https://hub.docker.com/_/zookeeper).
 This worked fine.
 However, one is included with the Pulsar image and the stand-alone BookKeeper was a nightmare, so I switched to the Pulsar version.

 Why put that in the configuration documentation?
 Because the Docker image builders **change all the environment variable names!!!** This is the main reason I switched to full configuration files: Only one environment variable or mount point to deal with.

+The changes:
+- dataDir is set to the `docker run` mount point: data/zookeeper; "data" is added automagically.
+- admin.enableServer is set to true; apparently everyone knows it is awful and no one uses it
+- admin.serverPort, which could have been remapped with `docker run`
+- server.X are zooX.cluster.test except for "me" (server.1 for stack1), which is 0.0.0.0; see above.

 #### BookKeeper